cdeanj/nextflow-tychus/tychus-docs/installation.rst

 Pull Images
 -----------
-If you wish to run the alignment pipeline you will need to obtain the latest tychus-alignment Docker image
+If you wish to run the alignment pipeline you will need the latest tychus-alignment Docker image.

 .. code-block:: console
    :linenos:

    docker pull chrisd/tychus-alignment

-If you wish to run the assembly pipeline, you will need to obtain the latest tychus-assembly Docker image
+If you wish to run the assembly pipeline, you will need the latest tychus-assembly Docker image.

 .. code-block:: console
    :linenos: